unfoldingWord-dev/electron/docs/development/Electronite/WindowsBuildNotes.md

   - Under Virus & threat protection settings, select Manage settings, and then under Exclusions, select Add or remove exclusions.
   - Add folder `.\Build-Electron` (which is the default build folder used below, or the build folder you actually use).
 - Add to git support for long file names: `git config --system core.longpaths true`
-- Installed VS 2019 Community edition and Windows SDK 10.0.19041.0.
+- Installed VS 2019 Community edition and Windows SDKs 10.0.19041.0 and 10.0.20348.0.
+Some Electron build will pick the one it needs.
 - Installed Python 3.9.11 (Python 3.10 has breaking changes that broke compile) from `https://www.python.org/downloads/windows/`.
-Had problem at run time that `python3` could not be found.
-So I found the path to the python3 installation.
-When I looked in there it only had a `python.exe`, so I just copied it and renamed the copy to be `python3.exe`.
+Check by `python3 --version`.
+- make sure there is a Python 2 installed by `python --version` (should report 2.x.x)
 - configured Python:
 ```
 python3 -m pip install --upgrade pip setuptools wheel